SheetJS/sheetjs/README.md

 ### Streaming Write

-`XLSX.stream.to_csv` is the streaming version of `XLSX.utils.sheet_to_csv`.
-It takes the same arguments but returns a readable stream.
+The streaming write functions are available in the `XLSX.stream` object.
+They take the same arguments as the normal write functions but return a readable stream.
+They are only exposed in node.

+- `XLSX.stream.to_csv` is the streaming version of `XLSX.utils.sheet_to_csv`.
+- `XLSX.stream.to_html` is the streaming version of the HTML output type.

-<https://github.com/sheetjs/sheetaki> pipes CSV write stream to nodejs response.
+<https://github.com/sheetjs/sheetaki> pipes write streams to nodejs response.
 ## Interface

 `XLSX` is the exposed variable in the browser and the exported node variable